-Hola.
+Hola a todos.
 The dance floor would be packed when the Lost & Found’s excellent DJ, Bill Owens, played Linda Clifford’s – If my friends could see me now, Donna Summer’s – MacArthur Park Suite and Love to Love you Baby, Loleatta Holloway’s sassy – I may not be there when you want me, but I’ll be right on time (that title always makes me laugh), Bionic Boogey’s – Risky Changes, The Richie Family’s – The Best Disco in Town/African Queen, Vicky Sue Robinson’s – Turn the Beat Around (skillfully mixed by Bill Owens with her follow-up song:) Should I Stay Should I Go?), George McCrae’s – Rock Your Baby, Barry White’s – Love’s Theme (this piece will really take you back to that time, or at least it has that effect on me.)
 Ralph McDonald’s – Calypso Breakdown, Sister Sledge – We are Family, Abba’s – Dancing Queen and many others from this list.

 As regular readers of pink barrio may know, I lived in the District of Columbia during the late 1970s.
 One of the things I enjoyed doing while living in the District and one of my main reasons for living there was to go with mis amigos/my friends (Charles, Michael and others) to the Lost & Found (L&F).
 The L&F was a bar/discothèque where Queer chicos came to dance to the large repertoire of disco music being produced at that time.
 It was quite a time musically for disco music and for me personally (see here and here).
 At the Lost & Found, each week there was some new music to dance to.
-The Lost & Found was the first gay bar in a major city I ever went to — that was exciting! — with Charles (muchas gracias, Charles) from the Conservatory of Music where we were training together at the time.
+The Lost & Found was the first gay bar in a major city I ever went to — that was exciting! — with Charles (muchas gracias, Charles) from the Conservatory where we were training together in music at the time.
 Nearly every week Charles would ask, “You want to go with us into the District this weekend to the gay bar (meaning the L&F)?”
 We’d sometimes go to eat in Georgetown at Mr Henry’s (which I think is now closed or at least the Georgetown location is) and then go to the L&F over in SE.
-The L&F was an institution in DC for an entire generation of gay chicos who lived in the District, Maryland and Virginia and beyond.
+The L&F was an institution in DC for an entire generation of gay chicos/gay boys who lived in DMV (the District, Maryland and Virginia) and beyond.
 Los chicos came to the L&F from all over.
-Some people drove all the way from Richmond Virginia — isn’t that about a 2-hour drive one-way? — to come to the L&F. I met many students from Georgetown and George Washington Universities at the L&F and some of us became best amigos.
+Some people drove all the way from Richmond Virginia — isn’t that over a 2-hour drive one-way? — to come to the L&F. I met many students from Georgetown and George Washington Universities at the L&F and some of us became best amigos.
 They were really nice guys.
 Where are they now?
 I don’t know (sadly).
 And most unfortunately my best amigos Charles and Michael who became partners after I moved to San Francisco died as a consequence of HIV/AIDS.
 It’s still hard to believe that Charles and Michael are dead.
-Charles had a major bearing on all of us.
+Charles had a major influence on all of us.
 He helped many of us come out of the closet at that time and I’ll always remember him.
 He was a very nice and kind person.

 The L&F was located in a warehouse area over in SE which at that time was not a very good area.
 For those who don’t know much or anything about DC, it’s divided into quadrants: NW (Northwest), NE (Northeast), SW (Southwest), SE (Southeast).
 SE was a rather desolate area and required a vehicle to get to so I usually went with Charles to the L&F on viernes/Friday and sábado/Saturday nights.
 Metrobus didn’t go there and DC’s nice Metro was just being built.
 Near the L&F there was a discothèque for “straight” Blacks and I would see las chicas calientes standing out front after “last call,” and they reminded me of the office workers I would see around K Street at Connecticut Ave during the week, many of whom looked like models.
 They were very chic-looking and looked right out of Georgetown moda/fashion, but since they were Black I suspect none of them lived in mostly-white and wealthy Georgetown.
 Down the street a few blocks was the Pier 9 discothèque.
 That was owned by the same guys who owned the L&F. The Pier 9 had a laser show, a fog machine and other things.
 It was more of an upscale bar.
 I was only there a couple of times since we preferred the L&F, and that’s where we would be nearly every Friday and Saturday nights and sometimes for Tea Dance on Domingo/Sunday.
 We looked forward to it all week in part because the L&F’s very talented DJ often played new disco music that local radio stations did not play.
 I met lots of nice people there and became amigos with some of them and we remained amigos until I moved to San Francisco where I lost touch with them.
 Or they had graduated from Universidad/University and left the District.
 DC is a very transient city especially considering that it’s the Distrito Federal or DF/Federal District — and not a state — and where the thoroughly corrupt D and R Oligarchy federal government is located.
 And it’s also a glaring example of taxation without representation (that’s on the District licence plates) because District residents have no voting representation in that corrupt cesspool called congress.
 If this government isn’t proof that scum floats to the top of the pool, I don’t know what is.